Grand jury investigates Goodyear recreational vehicle tires after 8 people die

 In a statement, Goodyear didn’t address the federal investigation but maintained there’s no safety defect with the tires.
 The company said it recalled the tires to address risks that happen when they are underinflated or overloaded.

-“This tire hasn’t been made since 2003,” the statement said, adding that “it consistently met Goodyear’s demanding safety standards.”
+“This tire hasn’t been made since 2003.
+It consistently met Goodyear’s demanding safety standards,” the statement said.

 Kurtz confirmed that he received the subpoena and provided copies of it and the accompanying letter.
 He said Thursday he intends to comply and produce about 200,000 documents he gathered from suing Goodyear.